MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

 [Tokens and Unlearning](https://mrcartoonology.github.io/jekyll/update/2025/04/16/supercal_first_experiments.html) posts, I've been eager to dig into image generation.

-AI image generation took off with the paper [Denoising Diffusion Probabalistic Models](https://arxiv.org/abs/2006.11239) (DDPM) from 2020.
+AI image generation took off with the paper [Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2006.11239) (DDPM) from 2020.
-DDPM produced higher quality images than the previous SOTA techniques such as GAN's and VAE's by improving diffusion - a method introduced in 2015 in the paper [Deep Unsupervised Learning using Nonequilibrium Thermodynamics](https://arxiv.org/pdf/1503.03585).
+DDPM produced higher quality images than the previous SOTA (state of the art) techniques such as GAN's (Generative Adversarial Networks) and VAE's (Variational Auto Encoders) by improving diffusion - a method introduced in 2015 in the paper [Deep Unsupervised Learning using Nonequilibrium Thermodynamics](https://arxiv.org/pdf/1503.03585).

 This post covers the math of DDPM, and then switches into a research-style engineering log.
-I implemented DDPM from scratch with a simple model - and did not get beautiful images.
-I got questions:
-* why does the modeling behave this way?
-* Why do the images get darker and darker during the sampling process?
-* Why is the loss worse at early timesteps?
-* Is it a bug, a model capacity issue?
-* With limited hardware, how small a dataset should one use?
-* Can the sampling process turn small bias issues into large errors?

-We'll dig into these questions, develop metrics that show more of what is going on with the training process.
-We'll modify DDPM code from Hugging Face to get additional data points for our analysis.
-This will lead to a deeper understanding of diffusion, and many ideas to follow up on!
+I implemented DDPM from scratch with a simple model.
+I trained the model and sampled from it.
+Despite decent-looking training loss curves, the sampled images were wrong - they got darker and darker during the sampling.
+This led to an interesting investigation.
+I'll go over developing metrics to get additional insights, and then running modified DDPM code from Hugging Face to get data points to compare to.
+We'll end with a much deeper understanding of DDPM and many ideas to follow up on!
 We'll wrap up with a literature search and summarize how many of these ideas have been followed up on in the last five years.

 ## DDPM Math
+The math in DDPM is built on VAE type posterior Bayesian analysis where one faces intractible integrals and makes approximations as with the ELBO (evidence lower bound).
+It breaks up image generation into a number of small steps - each that removes a little bit more noise from a starting image of Gaussian noise.

-I have worked through much of the derivation of the DDPM loss in these notes:
+I have worked through much of the derivation of the DDPM loss in the notes below.
+These notes function as a companion to the paper, working through details rather than providing a complete story.

   <iframe src="/assets/docs/imagegen/ddpm_math.pdf" width="100%" height="600px">
     This browser does not support PDFs.
 Please download the PDF to view it: